shawneither/section_handle_edit/README.markdown

 A way to edit the section handle separately from the section name.
 Useful for multilingual sites which require non-English section names.

+Credit: This is basically m-r Tarakanoff's old extension with a few bits taken out and files updated to match Symphony 2.3 extension specs.

 ## 2 Installation